czabriskie/mcp-server/ARCHITECTURE.md

 ### 1. Server Initialization (`server.py`)

-**Purpose**: Set up the MCP server and register all available tools.
+**Purpose**: Set up the MCP server and register all available tools, resources, and prompts.

 ```python
 # server.py creates a FastMCP instance